 When, for the second year in a row, Channel 5 aired it during the daytime on Easter Sunday last year, it did so with a warning – ‘scenes that some viewers may find upsetting’ – more usually reserved for edgy crime dramas.
 Naturally that wasn’t enough for some viewers, who took to social media to express their outrage.
 Channel 5 was accused of being run by psychopaths.
 ‘Watership Down ruined my childhood,’ said one Twitter user.
 ‘I’d rather watch The Exorcist,’ said another.

 However, in the BBC-Netflix version, the violence has been toned down considerably in a bid to make it more family-friendly.
 ‘While we won’t shy away from the darkness in the book, visually it won’t be as brutal and scarring,’ executive producer Rory Aitken told the Daily Telegraph.
 I hope they haven’t gone too far the other way.
 After all, we love a bit of darkness at this time of year.
 Let’s not forget that the most popular Christmas film ever, It’s a Wonderful Life, is about a suicidal bankrupt.
-Adams died at the age of ninety-six on Christmas Eve two years ago.
+Adams died at the age of ninety-six on Christmas Eve 2016.
 Game of Thrones author and Watership Down fan George R R Martin wrote on his blog that ‘the world lost one of its great fantasists today’.
-This Christmas, his best-loved book is set to find a whole new generation of readers.
+Years later, his best-loved book is still enthralling a whole new generation of readers.

 Want more great Boundless essays in your inbox every Sunday?
 Sign up to the free, weekly newsletter, here.